Frontend deployment

 Most of these services are able to integrate with a GitHub repository and deploy automatically on push.

-Additionally set PUBLIC_URL to be the URL of your deployment.
-For example, https://sourceacademy.org.
+PUBLIC_URLto be the URL of your deployment.
+For example,https://sourceacademy.org. -

-6. Ensure that your web host is configured to route all non-existent paths to the root (i.e. / or /index.html).
+/or/index.html).
 Consult your service’s documentation on deploying single-page apps (SPAs) for more information.
-(Note: GitHub Pages does not support this.)
+(Note: GitHub Pages does not support this.) -

 To update the site, you should be able to push directly to your fork.